sqrt-negativeone/KALAH-/README.md

 ![alt text](https://github.com/choub26/KALAH-GAME/blob/master/images/outputs/player1.PNG)
 ![alt text](https://github.com/choub26/KALAH-GAME/blob/master/images/outputs/player2.PNG)

 And here is it, you can start playing with your friend.
+The name of the player who's turn to play is written on red.

 ![alt text](https://github.com/choub26/KALAH-GAME/blob/master/images/outputs/board.PNG)